 Taxes on Dividends and Distributions.
 For U.S. federal income tax purposes, distributions of investment income generally are taxable to you as ordinary income.
 Taxes on distributions of capital gains are determined by how long a Fund owned (or is deemed to have owned) the investments that generated the gains, rather than how long you have owned your shares.
 Distributions that a Fund properly reports to you as gains from investments that a Fund owned (or is deemed to have owned) for more than one year ("Capital Gain Dividends") generally are treated as long-term capital gains includible in your net capital gain and taxed to individuals at reduced rates.
 Distributions of gains from investments that a Fund owned (or is deemed to have owned) for one year or less and gains on the sale of or payments on bonds characterized as having market discount generally are taxable to you as ordinary income.
 Distributions of investment income that a Fund properly reports to you as derived from qualified dividend income are taxed in the hands of individuals at the reduced rates applicable to net capital gains, provided holding period and other requirements are met at both the shareholder and Fund level.
-The Opportunistic Bond ETF does not expect a significant portion of its distributions to derive from qualified dividend income.
+DoubleLine Opportunistic Bond ETF, DoubleLine Commercial Real Estate ETF and DoubleLine Mortgage ETF do not expect a significant portion of their distributions to derive from qualified dividend income.

-Corporate shareholders may be entitled to a dividends received deduction for the portion of dividends they receive from a Fund that are attributable to dividends received by the Fund from U.S. corporations, subject to certain limitations.
-The Opportunistic Bond ETF does not expect a significant portion of its distributions to be eligible for the dividends received deduction for corporate shareholders.
+Corporate shareholders may be entitled to a dividends-received deduction for the portion of dividends they receive from a Fund that are attributable to dividends received by the Fund from U.S. corporations, subject to certain limitations.
+DoubleLine Opportunistic Bond ETF, DoubleLine Commercial Real Estate ETF and DoubleLine Mortgage ETF do not expect a significant portion of their distributions to be eliqible for the dividends-received deduction for corporate shareholders.